Bachman–Turner Overdrive: Trial by Fire era (1991–2005)

-Randy Bachman was replaced by Randy Murray after his last departure from the band in late 1991.
+Randy Bachman was replaced by Randy Murray after his second departure from the band in late 1991.
 (Murray had been in Tim Bachman's 1987–88 touring incarnations of BTO.)
 This reconstituted version of BTO (Murray with Robbie Bachman, Fred Turner and Blair Thornton) proved to be its most enduring as they toured together from 1991 until December 2004.
-Trial by Fire: Greatest and Latest was released in 1996 and was their last album to contain any new material.
+This lineup recorded tracks included on Trial by Fire: Greatest and Latest.

 The sibling rivalry between Robbie and Randy that had started with the 1984 reunion album continued during this era.
 Said Randy in a 1999 interview, "They said, 'We'll just call ourselves BTO.
 People will know you're not there.'
 The problem is when BTO pulls into town, the radio, the press people, call them Bachman-Turner Overdrive.
 It's like Coke and Coca-Cola, two names that go hand in hand.
 It kind of gets represented that I'm there and when they play the gig, I clearly am not there.
 [And] they've got another guy to take my place who unfortunately is named Randy.
 So there's this inference that I'm there and I'm not there, which is a disservice to the fans."
 Replied brother Robbie, "Randy Murray doesn't fill anyone's shoes.
 He brings his own."

-In 2003, the Canadian Music Hall of Fame voted to induct Bachman–Turner Overdrive into the museum.
+In 2003 the Canadian Music Hall of Fame voted to induct Bachman–Turner Overdrive into the museum.
 However, the band would have had to play as the Not Fragile line-up, meaning the inclusion of Randy Bachman to the band for that performance.
 The current version of BTO at the time declined the invitation unless they could be inducted as "BTO" without Randy Bachman playing on stage.
 The Hall refused and the band was not inducted.
-(The "classic" lineup of Randy Bachman, Fred Turner, Blair Thornton and Robbie Bachman would eventually be inducted - by astronaut Chris Hadfield - in 2014.)
+(The "classic" line-up of Randy Bachman, Fred Turner, Blair Thornton and Robbie Bachman would eventually be inducted - by astronaut Chris Hadfield - in 2014.)

 In an interview in 2004, Rob Bachman had stated that BTO was working on nine or ten new songs.
 It has been reported from numerous sources that the band could not get a good label to release the project and wanted this album to be distributed and publicized well, unlike what happened to the Trial by Fire CD.
 There was also a plan to release a live DVD/CD from a show in 2003 in their hometown of Winnipeg, but thus far this has not happened.